CocoaMel/PWI/README.md

 # PWI
-A repo for the random things I make relating to Perfect World International
+The repo for the site of resources I'm making for Perfect World International.